shalommmitz/localstack_cdk_python__template/README.md

 Notes:

-- You might want to change the top folder name (currently: `cdk_python_localstack_template`) to your own project’s name.

 - You need to perform all the 'global' installations only once.

 - You may perform all the global installations automatically by running